Living Learning Communities on the Bluff

 Unique Experiences for All Community Residents

 Living Learning Communities: Living Learning Communities are directly tied to an academic program or specific major.
-All LLC members will share a minimum of two academic courses along with living in a specific location on campus.
+All community members will share a minimum of two academic courses along with living in a specific location on campus.
+This along with the opportunities below is how joining a Living Learning Community enhances your housing experience on campus.

 - Shared living environment with peers in your classes and major or those who share your interests and goals.